dehli/TouchDraw/README.md

 If you'd like to see this library in action, you can download the entire repository and open [Demo/TouchDrawDemo.xcworkspace](Demo/TouchDrawDemo.xcworkspace).

+[Demo/TouchDrawDemo/ViewController.swift](Demo/TouchDrawDemo/ViewController.swift) is where most of its functionality is demonstrated.

 ![Demo Screenshot](https://cloud.githubusercontent.com/assets/5856011/13918081/4b2fae7e-ef3b-11e5-96bd-978b62895aa7.png)

+## Contributors

+If you'd like to see additional functionality, feel free to open up a new issue or submit a pull request if you'd like to author it yourself.

+## License

+This package has the MIT license, which can be found here: [LICENSE](LICENSE).